farmera/sare_grant/study_results_drones.md

-### Study Results II - Results Using Drones
+### IX - Results Using Drones

 #### Material and Methods

-* An area of second-year 'stubble' cane measuring 1000 ft by 180 ft was dedicated during the 2017 year.
+* An area of second-year sugar cane 'stubble' measuring 1000 ft by 180 ft was dedicated during the 2017 year.
-* A series of random sections were laid out within this area and treated with variable amounts of N fertilizer.
+* A series of random sections were laid out and treated with variable amounts of N fertilizer.
-* An aerial drone (described in [Section 4](study_methods.md)) was flown and captured the image data.
+* An aerial drone (described in [Section 4](study_methods.md)) was flown to capture the image data.

 Once planted, a stand of sugar cane may be harvested up to four times in as many seasons.
 A season runs about 9 months and after each harvest the cane remaining in the ground sends up new shoots.
 While successive harvests give decreasing